This article explains how to prepare an effective error report so our Support team can reproduce and resolve issues quickly.

 Overview

-As with any piece of software, it is possible that users occasionally face bugs like artifacts, crashes, errors, or others.
-In such cases, we highly recommend contacting the Chaos Support team.
+As with any piece of software, it is possible that users occasionally face bugs like artifacts, crashes, errors, etc. - in such cases please contact the Chaos Support team.

 Submitting a Report

-simple research in the Chaos Forums or a quick Google search can help you find a solution or
+Make research prior to reporting - the issue might have already been discussed and fixed.
+Checking the Chaos Forums or a quick Google search can help you find a solution or a workaround.

 1. Describe the issue in detail